From the City Journal "True Earth"

 Once the seasons change and the elements begin to clear up, a beautiful, sleek city emerges.
 Despite still being in construction, the Moscow International Business Center (Moscow City) boasts one of the most impressive skylines in all of Europe (and in the world).
 Its one of a kind collection of skyscrapers on the banks of the Moskva River include the Federation Tower, City of Capitals, and Naberezhnaya Tower - all of which are equally stunning.
 While Moscow may be known for it's past historic architecture, Moscow City makes it clear that this is also a city with an eye on the future.

 NOTE: Two of these scenes (Moscow City & Red Square) feature a handful of sketchup models from sites like 3d warehouse, as there were no close replacements for certain buildings I needed.
-These are real models imported into the game, they are like any other BAT you would use.
+These are real models imported into the game with 3dsmax, they are like any other BAT you would use.
 Some editing was done though to add effects like extra nightlights and snow.

 Don't forget to comment, like, and follow True Earth if you haven't already!